Alex-X-Li/MSBC/README.md

 MC_plot.ipynb: the plot for the output data from Julia_MC.ipynb, which also include the semi ellips bubble approximation and probability of electron inside bubble.

 fiducial volume.py: determined the fiducial volume of the bubble chamber with given error tolerence.

+argon_bubble.py: the bubble radius ODEint base on the Kozynets paper and the inital condition is given by the MD simulation.